The Brabant village Oisterwijk and Operation Market Garden

 following day the 35th Wing arrived with Spitfires, Typhoons and Mustangs.
 The pilots

 have an airfield close to the frontlines.
-Many aircraft where equipped with onboard
+Many aircraft were equipped with onboard

 films the 4th Mobile Field Photographic Unit left Belgium for Gilze-Rijen.
-This mobile
+This unit

 Above a british Avro Anson.
 Left a British Auster Mk.I.

-During the dive attacks on the village the Typhoon of Flight Lieutenant Colebrook
+During the dive attacks on the village the aircraft of Flight Lieutenant Colebrook

 was hit by enemy Flak and he had to aboard his attack without firing his rockets.

-On the return flight to Gilze-Rijen he was forced to land his aircraft in Culemborg
+On the return flight to Gilze-Rijen he was forced to land his aircraft between the

-between the roads Parallelweg and Beedseweg.
+roads Parallelweg and Beedseweg at Culemborg.
 After hiding at various places with

 the help of the local resistance he finally ended up in Tiel after leaving his hideout

-in Tricht.
-In Tiel he was hidden in the home of a resistance family who also had
+at Tricht.
+In Tiel he was hidden at the home of a resistance family who also had

 children.
 With the help of the resistance several attempts were made to reach the

-liberated part of Holland but unfortunately they all failed.
-In the end he was sadly
+liberated part of Holland but unfortunately, they all failed.
+The Germans found Colebrook

-caught on 21 December and taken prisoners of war by the Germans.
-Also the woman of
+on 21 December and he was taken prisoners of war.
+The woman of the house was also

-the resistance and out of retaliation they had five men from Tiel arrested and murdered.
+succeeded.
+As a reprisal though the Germans had five men from Tiel arrested and subsequently

-The remaining Typhoon fighter aircraft, each armed with four 20 mm cannons and 8,3
+The remaining Typhoon aircraft, each armed with four 20 mm cannons and 8,3-inch rockets

-inch rockets with a 60 pound heavy war head filled with high explosives attacked
+with a 60-pound heavy war head filled with high explosives attacked Houten.
+Of the

-Houten.
-Of the 19 Typhoons that had departed from B77, 17 Typhoons eventually made
+nineteen Typhoons that had departed from B77 seventeen eventually made it to Houten

-it to Houten and 16 aircraft were able to fire their rockets.
-Approximately 128 rockets
+and sixteen aircraft were able to fire their rockets.
+Approximately 128 rockets were

-were fired on the target and during the attack they made good use of their onboard
+fired on the target and during the attack they made good use of their onboard cannons.

 In spite of the fact that the rockets and cannons were not able to destroy the target

-lots of houses and a school around the headquarters were destroyed or badly damaged.
+lots of houses and a school close to the headquarters were destroyed and badly damaged.

-In the attack a total of five Dutch civilians and seven German soldiers were killed.
+In the attack a total of five Dutch civilians and some German soldiers were killed.

-Possible more Germans died later on because of fatal injuries.
-The target itself
+Possible more Germans died later because of fatal injuries.
+The target itself could

-could not be destroyed however.
-Most likely this was caused by map coordinates that
+not be destroyed however.
+Most likely this was caused by map coordinates that were

-were some 100 yards of.
-It is unclear whether the pilots also left Gilze-Rijen with
+some 100 yards of.
+It is unclear whether the pilots also left Gilze-Rijen with these

 After the liberation of Gilze-Rijen the war around the airfield seemed to be far